HKUST-Aerial-Robotics/DenseSurfelMapping/README.md

 # DenseSurfelMapping

+**News: we have updated VINS-Supported branch.
+The code is not fully checked after refactoring.
+If you encounted any problems, please let us know.**
 ## A depth map fusion method

 This is a depth map fusion method following the ICRA 2019 submission **Real-time Scalable Dense Surfel Mapping**, Kaixuan Wang, Fei Gao, and Shaojie Shen.